DataDog/dd-sdk-reactnative/docs/codepush.md

 Datadog recommends using `@datadog/mobile-react-native-code-push` in your app and the [datadog-ci][3] `react-native codepush` command to upload your source maps.
 This ensures that the `version` is consistent in both reported crashes and uploaded source maps.

+Refer to the [`example app`](https://github.com/DataDog/dd-sdk-reactnative-examples/tree/main/rum-react-navigation-codepush) to see an implementation of Datadog with codepush and React navigation.

 ## Setup

 See the [React Native Monitoring installation steps][2] to install `@datadog/mobile-react-native`.